LLNL/axom/src/docs/sphinx/dev_guide/dev_tools.rst

 See **BLT documentation (add link)** for more information.

-We use `Spack <https://github.com/LLNL/spack>`_ to manage and build the third-party libraries on which the Toolkit depends.
+We use `Spack <https://github.com/LLNL/spack>`_ to manage and build the third-party libraries on which the Axom depends.

-The Toolkit **Quick Start Guide (add link)** describes how to build the code and third-party libraries.
+The Axom **Quick Start Guide (add link)** describes how to build the code and third-party libraries.

-.. note :: BLT is supported as a standalone product and used by other
-           software projects.

 --------------------------------------